-[‡]Department of Computer Science, Iowa State University, Ames, IA 50011, USA. summers@cs.iastate.edu.
-This author's research was supported in part by NSF-IGERT Training Project in Computational Molecular Biology Grant number DGE-0504304 system that places "black" tiles on, and only on, the points that are in A. One can also view weak selfassembly as a the process of a tile system "painting" a picture of the set A onto a much larger canvas of tiles.
-It is clear that if A weakly self-assembles, then A is necessarily computably enumerable.
-Moreover, Lathrop, Lutz, Patitz and Summers [2] discovered that the converse of the previous statement holds in the following sense.
-If the set A is computably enumerable, then a "simple" two-dimensional representation of A, as points along the x-axis, weakly self-assembles.
+The notion of weak self-assembly can be married to elementary computability theory in the following way: if X weakly self-assembles, then X is necessarily computably enumerable.
+Although the previously stated fact might not be surprising since the process of self-assembly can be simulated by a Turing machine, Lathrop, Lutz, Patitz and Summers [14] discovered (perhaps surprisingly) that the converse holds in the following sense.
+If the set X is computably enumerable, then a "simple" two-dimensional representation of X, as points along the x-axis, weakly self-assembles.
 This result is interesting because its proof requires the simulation of a particular Turing machine M on infinitely many inputs (i.e., for all $x \in \mathbb{N}$) in the two-dimensional discrete Euclidean plane \mathbb{Z}^2 .